JAForbes/conff/readme.md

 #### JSON structure

-The top level key is the name of the command you would like to execute.
+The top level key is the name of your command.
 The top level value should be an array containing either:

 - a string